Cody Hooten is in his 9th year as Henderson State’s baseball coach after serving three years as an assistant for the Reddies.

-In his seven years as head coach of the Reddies, Hooten boasts a record of 179-178-1 and is second all-time in school history in wins; just 26 behind Clyde Berry’s 205 career victories during the spring of 2018.
+In his eight years as head coach of the Reddies, Hooten boasts a record of 209-198-1 and is the winningest coach in school history in wins, having passed Clyde Berry’s 205 career victories during the spring of 2018.

 In 2017, Henderson State went 32-21 and finished as Great American Conference Tournament runners-up for the third consecutive year, while once again hosting the event at Clyde Berry Field in Arkadelphia.
 Hooten picked up the 150th win of his career early in the season on February 4, when the Reddies defeated Pittsburg State 9-2.

 In 2016, the Reddies finished as Great American Conference Tournament runners-up for the second consecutive season with Henderson posting a 31-25 record.
 Henderson hosted the GAC Tournament for the first time in school history.

 The 2015 season will go down as the greatest thus far in HSU history.
 After battling numerous injuries and recording 17 wins a year earlier, the Reddies recorded a 33-21 record and finished fourth in the Great American Conference after being picked to finish ninth in the preseason coaches poll.